 “Imagine there's no countries It isn't hard to do Nothing to kill or die for And no religion, too”

 Is a “very Jesus-like statement.”
-And it has been used in a Democratic political conventions, notably in the 1980’s with Dionne Warwick singing “Imagine” with the lines mentioned above omitted in the song.
+And it has been used in Democratic political conventions, notably in the 1980’s, with Dionne Warwick singing “Imagine” with the lines mentioned above omitted in the song.

 Prof. Galdston, insisted, that Lennon’s famous quote regarding the fame of the Beatles that “We are bigger than Jesus.” was his way of saying it was ridiculous that a pop singer is bigger than Jesus.